Daniyal-Khan78/Library_Management_Project-WebDEV-/README.md

 ```

 Create a `consumers.py` with a `NotificationConsumer`, set up routing, and connect from React with a `WebSocket` object.
 The current polling approach works well for most library-scale apps.

+- So apparantly you dont push node_module on to github so when i or someone who wants to run this project needs to do the following

+- pull the entire project
+- then run the following commands
+- npm install
+- this will generate the node_module in seconds

+- then run
+- npm start
+- and it will work